-Here are our pick for the best shoes for nurses with plantar fasciitis
+Here is our pick for the best shoes for nurses with plantar fasciitis

 1. New Balance Women’s WX608v4